 forthwith return to the Board the licence or permit document.

-[Regulation 61 amended by Gazette 30 Dec 2004 p.
+[Regulation 61 amended: Gazette 30 Dec 2004 p.
 6996-7; 31 Dec 2007 p.
 6531.]

 62. Unsafe electrical installations, electrical workers to report

 (1) Subject to subregulation (2), if it appears to an electrical worker carrying out electrical work on any electrical installation or electrical equipment that there is a defect in the installation or equipment that renders the installation or equipment unsafe, the electrical worker is as soon as is practicable —